peteroupc/peteroupc.github.io/random.md

 random bits as used to represent N-minus-1, then convert those bits to a nonnegative integer.
 If that nonnegative integer is N or greater, repeat this process.
 2. The second method is to generate a random number from 0 inclusive to 1 exclusive.
-This can be implemented by calling `RNDINT(X)` and dividing by X, where X is an integer which is the number of fractional parts between 0 and 1.
+This can be implemented by calling `RNDINT(X)` and dividing by X without rounding the result to an integer, where X is an integer which is the number of fractional parts between 0 and 1.
 For 64-bit IEEE 854 floating-point numbers
 (Java `double`), X will be 2<sup>53</sup>.
 For 32-bit IEEE 854 floating-point numbers (Java `float`), X will be 2<sup>24</sup>.
 (See "Generating uniform doubles in the unit interval" in the [`xoroshiro+` remarks page](http://xoroshiro.di.unimi.it/#remarks) for further discussion.)